External Guidance

 by John Bandler

-External guidance is materials or advice that organizations may consult when creating and updating policies or otherwise seeking to improve their practices and action.
+External guidance is materials or advice that organizations may consult when creating and updating policies and seeking to improve their practices and action.

 These concepts apply across all areas of organization management, though this article is written primarily in the context of information governance -- properly managing information assets such as computer devices, data, networks, and more.
-There is no shortage of external guidance on this topic.
+There is plenty of external guidance on this topic, so the challenge is finding something helpful and properly adapting it.

 We can think of five main components to consider when evaluating organization management and updating or creating policies and other organization rules.